IHE/ITI.BasicAudit/input/pagecontent/issues.md

 - add short descriptions to profiled elements when needed / useful.
 - is the use of AssuranceLevel proper?
 Should the extension element be defined more specific to NIST-800-63 assurance levels, and not allow to be carrying historical vocabulary that is not specifically assurance-level but rather the method of authentication used (e.g. urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport)?
 - support for [HL7 Security for Scalable Registration, Authentication, and Authorization (aka UDAP) ](http://hl7.org/fhir/us/udap-security/history.html) when it gets published
+- put homeCommunityId into both/either of the .agent[user].who.identifier.issuer, and .entity[consent].what.identifier.issuer -- is this a good idea?
+It is done as either/both to enable proper consent and non consent use-cases.
+- who.identifier and what.identifer are used because it is expected that as audit logging is happening these values are directly available, and the resource reference is not known.
+However it is possible that the resource reference is known, should we add a MS on who.reference and what.reference to encourage recording of these "when they are known"?
+- Note X-Reqeust-Id is profiled differently than the example given in the FHIR core specification.
+Specifically there is a entity type defined here to enable slicing, where the example in FHIR core uses both type (job) and role (stream) which is harder to slice.

 # TODO - tasks I know need to be done, I just didn't get to them yet.

 - This IG has patterns for AuditEvent profiling.
 There are examples, but there are not the classic IHE Profiling of a workflow that results in a profiled AuditEvent for that workflow events.
 As such conformance with this IG is unclear.